 He is the former President (2002-2010) of Bangladesh Economic Association (BEA), and a former Research Director at the Bangladesh Institute of Development Studies (BIDS).
 He was the president of the Kuala Lumpur-based Association of Development Research and Training Institutes of Asia and the Pacific (ADIPA) and was Vice President of the Rome-based Society for International Development (SID).

 He participated in the Bangladesh War of Liberation in 1971 and worked in the Planning Cell set up by the Bangladesh Government in exile.
-He received the Ekushey Padak awarded by the Government of Bangladesh in 2009.
+He received the Ekushey Padak awarded by the Government of Bangladesh in 2009 and The Independence Award, the highest state award in 2019.

 He was a Coordinating Lead Author of the Intergovernmental Panel on Climate Change (IPCC)-Third Assessment (completed in 2001).
 He was also the Lead Author for IPCC Fourth Assessment (2004-2007) and is a member of the 2007 Nobel Peace Prize winning UN Intergovernmental Panel on Climate Change (IPCC) Team.
 He is also the Coordinator of Bangladesh Climate Change Negotiating Team, and a Member of the UNFCCC Clean Development Mechanism (CDM) Executive Board.
 He has played a key role in preparing the Bangladesh Climate Change Strategy and Action Plan (BCCSAP) 2009.
 He has also been the Convener of the Drafting Committee for the Country Report of Bangladesh “Rio 20: National Report on Sustainable Development” for the Brazil United Nations Conference on Sustainable Development (June 2012).